abevoelker/blog/source/_posts/2012-07-13-final-ode-to-openedge-abl-part-2-ruby-helps-you-rest-easy.md

 ---

-In [part 1][1] of this series, we learned how to get Ruby to talk to an OpenEdge database by using an adapter for the [DataMapper][2] ORM framework.
+In [part 1][1] of this series, we learned how to get Ruby to talk to an OpenEdge database by using [an adapter][22] for the [DataMapper][2] ORM framework.

-Now, we are going to use that ability and harness the power of Ruby to rapidly prototype a RESTful Web service.
+Now, we are going to use that ability to demonstrate the power of Ruby by rapidly prototyping a RESTful Web service.
 [REST][18] is a pretty big topic and if you are unfamiliar with it you should probably invest some effort into learning about it.
-However, the simplified version is that it is a way to describe resources and actions involving said resources.
+The simplified version is that it is a way to describe resources and actions involving said resources.
 The HTTP protocol that powers the Web was basically built specifically to implement REST principles.
 Therefore, if your resources can respond properly to all the HTTP